darklife/darkriscv/README.md

 - BSD license: can be used anywhere with no restrictions!

-Some extra features are under development, such a cache controller (partially working), a sdram controller and a ethernet controller.
+Some extra features are under development, such a cache controller (partially working), a sdram controller, supervisor/user modes, multi-core support and an ethernet controller.
+Support for DSP-like MAC instruction is planned, as well support for RV64I and other features, but they depends of time...

 Feel free to make suggestions and good hacking! o/